-Scope 1.
-Any functions which are not specifically within the scope of any other overview and scrutiny committee.
-2. Any issues which come within the scope of more than one overview and scrutiny committee.
+Committee Scope Scrutiny Commission Any functions which are not specifically within the scope of any other overview and scrutiny committee.
+Any issues which come within the scope of more than one overview and scrutiny committee.
 Oversight and co-ordination of the work of the overview and scrutiny committees and scrutiny review panels.
 4. Allocating specific issues, on an ad hoc basis, to any of the other overview and scrutiny committees.
-5. Resolving any disagreements between overview and scrutiny committees.
-6. The executive functions of the County Council in respect of:- (i) the Revenue Budget(ii) the Capital Programme(iii) Property (iv) Information and Communications Technology 7.
+Resolving any disagreements between overview and scrutiny committees.
+6. The executive functions of the County Council in respect of:- (i) the Revenue Budget (ii) the Capital Programme (iii) Property (iv) Information and Communications Technology (iv) information and Communications recrinology 7.
 To act as the Crime and Disorder Committee in accordance with Section 19 of Part 3 of the Police and Justice Act 2006 and work with the Police and Crime Panel to scrutinise the delivery of effectiveness of measures aimed at reducing crime and disorder.
-8. To monitor the performance and activities of:- (a) The Leicester and Leicestershire Enterprise Partnership Board (b) The Leicester and Leicestershire Transport Board.
+8. To monitor the performance and activities of:- (a) The Leicester and Leicestershire Enterprise Partnership Board(b) The Leicester and Leicestershire Transport Board.
 9. To monitor the performance and activities of any other partnerships that are associated with the executive functions outlined above and not within the scope of any other overview and scrutiny committee.

 Committee Scope 10.
-The scope shall not extend to exercising functions relating to scrutiny of the National Health Service in the County, which shall be a matter for the designated scrutiny committee.
-Children and Families The executive functions of the County Council in respect of Children and Families Service.
+The scope shall not extend to exercising functions relating to scrutiny of the National Health Service in the County, which shall be a matter for the designated scrutiny committee. · · Children and The executive functions of the County Council in respect of Children and Families Service.
+Families Children and Families Service.
 The executive functions in relation to the Supporting Leicestershire Families Programme.
-To monitor the performance and activities of any partnerships that are associated with the executive functions outlined in 1. and 2. above.
-Adults and Communities The executive functions of the County Council in respect of the Adults and Communities Department.
-To monitor the activities of the Health and Wellbeing Board aimed at improving the integration of health and social care services.
-Environment and Transport The executive functions of the County Council in respect of the Environment and Transport Department.
-To monitor the performance and activities of the Flood Risk Management Board in accordance with Section 9FH of Schedule 2 of the Localism Act 2011.
-To monitor the performance and activities of any partnerships that are associated with the executive functions outlined in 1. and 2. above.
-Health The executive functions of the County Council in relation to Public Health.
-To monitor the performance of the Health and Wellbeing Board in respect of the executive functions outlined in 1. above and any other partnerships as appropriate that are associated with those functions.
-3. Health Service Functions (a) The exercise by health bodies of functions which affect the area of the County Council; (b) Arrangements for responding to consultation by local health bodies for substantial development of the health service or substantial variation in the provision of such services save where these are dealt with through a joint committee with other Social Services authorities.
+3. To monitor the performance and activities of any partnerships that are associated with the executive functions outlined in 1. and 2. above.
+The executive functions of the County Council in respect of Adults and the Adults and Communities Department.
+Communities To monitor the activities of the Health and Wellbeing Board aimed at improving the integration of health and social care services.
+The executive functions of the County Council in respect of Environment the Environment and Transport Department. and Transport To monitor the performance and activities of the Flood Risk Management Board in accordance with Section 9FH of Schedule 2 of the Localism Act 2011.
+3. To monitor the performance and activities of any partnerships that are associated with the executive functions outlined in 1. and 2. above.
+The executive functions of the County Council in relation to Health Public Health.
+To monitor the performance of the Health and Wellbeing Board in respect of the executive functions outlined in 1. above and any other partnerships as appropriate that are associated with those functions. associated with those functions.
+3. Health Service Functions (a) The exercise by health bodies of functions which affect the area of the County Council; (b) Arrangements for responding to consultation by local health bodies for substantial development of the health service or substantial variation in the provision of such services save where these are dealt with through a joint committee with other Social Services authorities. other ocean oct vices authorities.